Andrew-EKrause/ParkFinder-Web-App/README.md

 ## Description
 **_Collaborative Web Application Project Created for Aptiv in CS 341 Course_** <br/>
 Collaborative group project for CS 224 class.
 Project is a park finder applicaton with various search features.
 The web applicatoin utilizes the National Park Servicre (NPS) API.
-Add more...ADD THIS FOLDER ONCE PROJECT IS COMPLETED.
+ADD MORE...
 <p>&nbsp;</p>

 **Resources for Project:**